Eventmasters Racing March 2026 – Horses in Training Update

-As we reach the end of February, we are pleased to provide a comprehensive update on our horses in training.
+As we start March we are pleased to provide a comprehensive update on our horses in training.
 The early part of 2026 has already brought meaningful progress, a significant milestone for our homebred programme, and encouraging performances across the string.
 With major spring targets on the horizon, the team continues to work diligently behind the scenes.

 Below is the latest news from the yards